-- 15. Each exhibitor must groom his or her own animal and may only use assistance of an immediate family member, Extension Volunteer, or another 4-H member and his or her family who is an exhibitor at the show.
-Professional fitting and grooming is prohibited. - 16.
-Questions concerning 4-H shows and 4-H events should be directed to Extension staff PRIOR to the show/event. - 17.
+- 16. Each exhibitor must groom his or her own animal and may only use the assistance of an immediate family member, Extension Volunteer, or another 4-H member and his or her family who is an exhibitor at the show.
+Professional fitting and grooming are prohibited. - 17.
+Questions concerning 4-H shows and 4-H events should be directed to Extension staff PRIOR to the show/event. - 18.
 Extension staff reserve the right to combine or split classes based on number of entries and space in the show arena.
-Please look for and expect class revisions from Extension Staff to be posted/announced in advance of the show. - 18.
+Please look for and expect class revisions from Extension Staff to be posted/announced in advance of the show. - 19.
 Parents should make provisions for the adequate care and supervision of exhibitors.
 Parents are responsible for supervision of their 4-H members staying overnight at the Fairgrounds.
-Quiet hours in the livestock barns will be posted and enforced. - 19.
-Unruly animals and sick/diseased animals will not be allowed to show. - 20.
+Quiet hours in the livestock barns will be posted and enforced. - 20.
+Unruly animals and sick/diseased animals will not be allowed to show. - 21.
+Animals are not allowed to have horns. - 22.
 Illinois State Fair Junior Livestock exhibitors should follow directions found on the Illinois State Fair website.
 Extension Staff must sign Junior Department livestock entries.

-2022 County Fair Exhibition Health Requirements
+2023 County Fair Exhibition Health Requirements

-https://www2.illinois.gov/sites/agr/Animals/AnimalHealth/Documents/2022%20County%20Fair%20Exhibition%20He alth%20Requirements.pdf
+https://www2.illinois.gov/sites/agr/Animals/AnimalHealth/Documents/2023%20County%20Fair%20Exhibition%20He alth%20Requirements.pdf